PatrickJS/angular-hmr/README.md

 * **createInputTransfer** and **restoreInputValues**: transfer input DOM state during replacement

 ## Production
-In production you only need bootloader which just does this
+In production you only need bootloader which just does this:
 ```typescript
 export function bootloader(main) {
   if (document.readyState === 'complete') {